pupilfirst/wd201-scripts/backend-dev-with-express/connect-express-with-postgres/README.md

 Connection with PostgreSQL has been established successfully.
 ````

 That's great!
-You've successfully established connection between your Express application and the PostgreSQL database.
+You've successfully established a connection between your Express application and the PostgreSQL database.
 See you in the next lesson.